ssl/aapje.php/README.md

 require 'aapje.php';
 ````

-Make sure all requests to your website (or folder) using aapje.php are passed through your routing file
+Make sure all requests to your website (or folder) using aapje.php are passed through your routing file:

 ```
 RewriteEngine On